 In mechanical design and manufacturing, edge treatments such as fillets and chamfers play a significant role in the performance and production of parts.
 These features affect structural integrity, assembly processes, safety, and cost efficiency.
-This article explores the distinctions between fillet vs chamfer, their respective advantages and disadvantages, and provides guidance on selecting the most suitable treatment for various applications.
+This article explores the distinctions between fillet vs chamfer, their respective advantages and disadvantages, and guides on selecting the most suitable treatment for various applications.

 What is a Fillet?